Xanthatin: Traditional usage

-In 1963, the fruits of Xanthium strumarium L. have been listen in the Pharmacopoeia of the People’s Republic of China.
+In 1963, the fruits of Xanthium strumarium L. were listen in the Pharmacopoeia of the People's Republic of China.

 Modern usage

 In 1975, xanthatin was isolated from the leaves of the Xanthium strumarium and it was determined to be the predominant compound in these plant leaves.

-Currently, in vitro, and in vivo research is performed on xanthatin showing promising results in anti-tumour, anti-inflammatory and antibacterial applications on various cell lines.
+In the 21st century, in vitro, and in vivo research is performed on xanthatin showing promising results in anti-tumour, anti-inflammatory and antibacterial applications on various cell lines.

 Structure

 Xanthatin is a sesquiterpene lactone.
-It consists of 3 isoprene units with a lactone ring attached resulting in a sesquiterpene derivative of C15H18O3 compared to the usual C15H18.
+It consists of three isoprene units with a lactone ring attached resulting in a sesquiterpene derivative of C15H18O3 compared to the usual C15H18.
 During the synthesis of Xanthatin it was reported that a multitude of functional groups could be derived from the same synthetic pathway showing much promise for other medicinal candidates.

 Synthesis

 Xanthatin was first reported to be enantioselective synthesized by Shishido.
 Further developments have shown that the synthesis can be adapted to form other xanthanolide analogues, which could be of medicinal interest.
 Many reaction steps are involved in the synthesis of Xanthatin a general overview is given with details below based on the research of Bergman et al.

 Methyl-furoate (1) is the commercially available starting compound used.
-To form the ketone group and prepare seven membered ring formation assymetric catalytic cyclopropanation, ozonolysis is used followed by allylation, realdolation and lactonization.
+To form the ketone group and prepare seven membered ring formation asymmetric catalytic cyclopropanation, ozonolysis is used followed by allylation, realdolation and lactonization.
 An apple type reaction a chemoselective reduction of the aldehyde formed is used to form 2.

-Knochel’s protocol is used to provoke sp3-sp3 coupling with tert-butyl-2-(bromomethyl)acrylate after which the compound is used as a substrate in a ring closing metathesis reaction under influence of a Grubbs II catalyst.
+Knochel's protocol is used to provoke sp3-sp3 coupling with tert-butyl-2-(bromomethyl)acrylate after which the compound is used as a substrate in a ring closing metathesis reaction under influence of a Grubbs II catalyst.
 Giving rise to the bicyclic sesquiterpene skeleton of Xanthatin (3).

-In order to form Xanthatin more steps have to be executed.
+In order to form Xanthatin, more steps have to be executed.
 Due to the chair conformation of 3 it is sterically favored to form a single stereomere by execution of a Ene-reaction.
 The alcohol or ester that is formed can be removed by presence of CuCN and RLi in a SN2 like fashion.